gtiley/Phasing/README.md

 	+ &lt;Individual ID&gt;.R2.&lt;Fastq File Extention&gt;
 	+ where &lt;Individual ID&gt; = The individual name specified in the ploidy file
 	+ and &lt;Fastq File Extension&gt; = Whatever you want; It does not matter if named .fq, .fastq, .fq.gz, etc Fastq files are assumed to be pre-processed for quality and adapter removal.
-We do not integrate such tools here as some would argue that letting the soft-clipping in BWA is a better approach and GATK deals with quality explicitly.
+We do not integrate such tools here as some would argue that the soft-clipping in BWA is a better approach and GATK deals with quality explicitly.

 ## The Ploidy File
 This is where Individual IDs and their ploidy levels are specified.
 It has the following rules: